Located at the foot of the Tungurahua volcano, Baños, Ecuador is often referred to as the "Gateway to the Amazon."

 Nestled in central Ecuador, the town of Baños is appropriately named for its dozens of waterfalls, hot springs, and surrounding rivers.
 It is a naturally beautiful town with a population of less than 20,000, a pleasant climate year-round, and an ancient affinity for miracles.
-The town’s full name is Baños de Agua Santa, “Baths of Sacred Water.”
+The town’s full name is Baños de Agua Santa, or “Baths of Sacred Water.”

 In the last few years, Baños has grown into a popular destination for extreme sport aficionados, and is an excellent stopping point for those wishing to relax in the many thermal baths, taste the famous melcocha taffy, and experience the mysticism this quaint town has to offer.

 - Mountain bike the road to Puyo.
 You’ll traverse through tunnels, overhangs, and suspension bridges on the road from Baños to Puyo.
 For most of the journey, the “Road to Puyo” is narrow, winding, and fast, with no shoulders and few guardrails – enough to satisfy any risk-taker.

 - Bathe in the local hot springs.
 There are plenty of them, ranging from public bath houses to spas, the latter of which are more catered to the international visitor.
 Locals prefer the public hot springs.
 All the springs’ water contain a high mineral content abundant with restorative and healing properties.
 And fortunately, most of the baths are in walking distance from downtown.

 - Horseback ride or hike in the Andean hills, and explore the surrounding countryside.

 - Raft the Pastaza River.
 The Pastaza and Patate Rivers offer Class III and IV whitewater rafting.
 Just be sure to check for rough conditions before you go!